-Mindfulness and meditation may be growing in popularity, but so is their opposite—digital distraction.
+Mindfulness and meditation may be growing in popularity, but so is their opposite: digital distraction.

 When my oldest son began gaming three to five hours a day, I knew he was wasting time.

-Everything New Is Fun
+Everything New Seems Fun

 Gaming Is Life or Death to the Revved-Up Brain

-Overusing this fight-or-flight system through repeated interactive screenplay results in this pathway becoming faster and stronger.
+Overusing this fight-or-flight system through repeated interactive screen play results in this pathway becoming faster and stronger.
 This is how playing video games actually shapes the structure of the brain.
-Like a tire track in wet cement, over time this stress pathway hardens into a rut that becomes the preferred route when other triggers occur in the real world.
+Like a tire track in wet cement, over time, this stress pathway hardens into a rut that becomes the preferred route when other triggers occur in the real world.

-The Game Becomes His New Family
+The Game Becomes Their New Family

 What About Moderation?